Explore Learning has tuition centres across the UK.

 This is also the time where children can exchange their well-earned lizard cards for some fantastic prizes from the centre prize cabinet.

 During the course of the learning session, each child completes a variety of activities in different subject areas.
-At the end of each subject a tutor will record the child’s score.
-These are then fed back to the parent at the end.
+The tutor records feedback throughout the session to be fed back to the parent at the end, as well as helping the child achieve their learning goals and rewarding them when they do.

 In the longer term, tutors hold regular meetings with parents to discuss each child’s progress and plan their learning pathway.
 Detailed reports help tutors and parents track the academic achievements of each child and set new learning goals.